AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 The **Delivered** indicator shows the following KPIs, for each channel:

-* Percentage of the number of message delivered with success compared to the total number of messages sent.
+* Percentage of the number of message delivered with success compared to the total number of messages to be sent.

-* Sum of all messages delivered with success.
+* Sum of all messages processed with success.

 In Adobe Campaign, the rule to mark a message as 'Delivered' is:

 Count of messages for which the "seed address" field equals "No" and with a status equal to "Taken into account by the service provider" (for SMS) or "Sent" (for Emails) or "Received on the mobile" (for Push notifications).

-### Total opens {#ui-open-kpi}
+#### Total opens {#ui-open-kpi}

 >[!CONTEXTUALHELP]
 >id="acw_keyindicators_opens"